kiraio-moe/remove-unity-splash-screen/README.md

 So, I will share to you how to remove Unity splash screen for free without any license $hit!

 I haven't tried on some platforms because I haven't installed the dependencies needed to build games on those platforms in Unity, maybe I'll try them in the future.
-But, if you manage to remove the Unity splash screen using the method below, please make a [Pull Request](https://github.com/kiraio-moe/remove-unity-splash-screen "Pull Request") or contact me on [my social media](https://github.com/kiraio-moe) and let me know the details so I can get it straight away updating this thread.
+But, if you manage to remove the Unity splash screen using the method below, please make an [Issue](https://github.com/kiraio-moe/remove-unity-splash-screen/issues "Issue") or contact me through [my social media](https://github.com/kiraio-moe) and let me know the details so I can get it straight away updating this thread.

 Without further ado, let's do it!